samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 ## Calculating Catch Separation

-Let's ``` import math ``` and create another simple function that we can use to calculate the distances between the players (the catch separation).
+Let's ``` import math ``` and create another simple function that we can use to calculate the distance between the players (the catch separation).
 ```py
 import math